schellenberg/computerscience20/_sources/Python/Overview/LogicalOperators.rst

 If we combine all of these ideas into a single example, we can see how the truth tables work.
 Consider the following expression:

-``not raining and cold or raining``
+``raining or cold and not raining``

 The truth table for this expression would be as follows:

 ========  ======  ============   =====================   ================================
-raining   cold    not raining    not raining and cold    not raining and cold or raining
+raining   cold    not raining    cold and not raining    raining or cold and not raining
 ========  ======  ============   =====================   ================================
 True      True    False          False                   True True      False   False          False                   True